babbtx/paz-demo-fakebank-ui/README.md

-# PingDataGovernance Banking Demo
+# PingAuthorize Banking Demo

-This project is a simple web frontend for a broker or teller app that allows us to demonstrate some of the capabilities of PingDataGovernance for dynamic authorization and data protection within a bank platform.
+This project is a simple web frontend for a bank that allows us to demonstrate some of the capabilities of PingAuthorize for dynamic entitlement, dynamic authorization, and data protection within a bank platform.

 ## Demo

+You will login to the app using the credentials of the banking customer.

-You will be accessing the app as though you are a broker, teller, or financial advisor.
-Unseen to your audience, you will actually login to the app using the credentials of the banking customer.
+In most demos will pretend as through you are a broker, teller, or financial advisor.
+Unseen to your audience, you will login to the app as the banking customer before starting your demo.
+This side-steps a whole conversation about delegated authorization.

 On the first tab you see the banking customer's accounts.
+This tab works well for the delegated access scenario.
 You can drill down to each account and see balances.
-Within PingDataGovernance, you can demonstrate using policy to deny access to specific accounts (for example, based on the banking customer's authorized consent) and/or you can demonstrate using policy to filter or mask data.
+Within PingAuthorize, you can demonstrate using policy to deny access to specific accounts (for example, based on the banking customer's authorized consent) and/or you can demonstrate using policy to filter or mask data.

 On the second tab you have a generic form to transfer money between any two accounts, by number.
+This tab works well for either self-service or delegated access.
-Within PingDataGovernance, you can demonstrate using policy logic to allow or deny transfers.
+Within PingAuthorize, you can demonstrate using policy logic to allow or deny transfers.
-For example, you can use a hard arbitrary limit, you can check whether the user's profile is complete, you can compare the attempted transfer to a running average or recent transfers, and so on.
+For example, you can use a hard arbitrary limit, you can check whether the user's profile is complete, you can check risk scores, you can compare the attempted transfer to a running average or recent transfers, and so on.

+On the third tab you have a simple view of offers.
+This tab works well for self-service.
+Within PingAuthorize, you can demonstrate policy that shows offers based on entitlement, account balances, transaction history, and so on.

+Additionally, you can demonstrate showing and hiding tabs based on the permissions returned from the bank API after login.

 ## The Backend API

 Please see https://github.com/babbtx/mock-simple-aspsp for the backend API.

-## PingDirectory Consent and PingDataGovernance Policies
+## PingDirectory Consent and PingAuthorize Policies

 Please see https://gitlab.corp.pingidentity.com/davidbabbitt/pingdata-lab-docker/-/tree/demos/fakebank
-for a Docker Compose environment that includes PingDirectory for consent storage and PingDataGovernance setup as reverse proxy to the backend API.
+for a Docker Compose environment that includes PingDirectory for consent storage and PingAuthorize setup as reverse proxy to the backend API.

 ## Install, Configure, Run, Deploy